Michifumi's Blog

 • Visit the blog.

-The analytics API includes two useful endpoints for viewing detailed statistics:
+The analytics API includes three useful endpoints for viewing detailed statistics:

-• /summary: Returns totals (all-time) plus breakdowns by path and by day (last 30 days), suitable for quick dashboard overviews.
+• /summary: Returns all-time totals plus breakdowns by path and by day, suitable for comprehensive dashboard overviews.

 These endpoints make it easy to visualise daily activity or build a simple dashboard.